The Future of Political Science: 100 Perspectives. New York: Routledge Press.. 2009.

 Ecological Inference: New Methodological Strategies brings together a diverse group of scholars to survey the latest strategies for solving ecological inference problems in various fields.
 The last half decade has witnessed an explosion of research in ecological inference – the attempt to infer individual behavior from aggregate data.
 The uncertainties and the information lost in aggregation make ecological inference one of the most difficult areas of statistical inference, but such inferences are required in many academic fields, as well as by legislatures and the courts in redistricting, by businesses in marketing research, and by governments in policy analysis.

 Unifying Political Methodology: The Likelihood Theory of Statistical Inference.
 Ann Arbor: University of Michigan Press.
-Website
+Publisher's Version

 A Solution to the Ecological Inference Problem: Reconstructing Individual Behavior from Aggregate Data.
 Princeton: Princeton University Press..
 1997.

 Designing Social Inquiry: Scientific Inference in Qualitative Research.
 Princeton: Princeton University Press.
-Website.
+Publisher's Version.
 1994.

 The Presidency in American Politics.
 New York and London: New York University Press..
 1989.

 The Elusive Executive: Discovering Statistical Patterns in the Presidency.
 Washington, D.C: Congressional Quarterly Press.
-Website.
+Publisher's Version.
 1988.